 Certain conventions must be observed.
-Chemical and mathematical formulas and abbreviations should follow the Instructions to Authors of the Journal of Biological Chemistry (Vol. 258, pp. 1-11, January 10, 1983).
+Chemical and mathematical formulas and abbreviations should follow the Instructions to Authors of the Journal of Biological Chemistry (Vol. 261, pp. 1-11, January 10, 1986).
 Drugs must be referred to by their generic or chemical names throughout the text, but may be identified by trade name in parentheses or a footnote.
 The systematic name and number given by the Commission on Enzymes of the International Union of Biochemistry should be included for each enzyme of importance in a paper, at the point in the Summary or Introduction where the enzyme is first mentioned.
 The use of abbreviations should be minimized and abbreviations avoided in the Summary.
 All essential abbreviations should be defined in a single footnote when first introduced.
 Abbreviations of journal names should conform to the style of Biological Abstracts.
 References to papers that have been accepted for publication, but have not appeared, should be cited like other references with the abbreviated name of the journal followed by the words "in press."
 Copies of such papers should be sent whenever the findings described in them have a direct bearing on the paper being submitted for publication.
 "Personal Communications" and "Unpublished Observations" should be cited in footnotes to the text and should not be included in the reference list.

 A manuscript should include the following, in the order listed: (1) Title.
 Numbered footnotes to the title should be avoided; acknowledgment of financial support should be given in an unnumbered footnote to the title.
 (2) Names of authors, their laboratory and institution.
 (3) A running title, not exceeding 60 characters and spaces.
 (4) Summary.
 (5) Text.
 Footnotes should be referred to by superscript numbers and references by numbers in parentheses.
 (6) References, numbered according to order of citation in the text, including title and complete pagination.
 Examples: 1.
 Goren, J. H., L. G. Bauce, and W. Vale.
 Forces and structural limitations of binding of thyrotropin-releasing receptor: the pyroglutamic acid moiety.
 Mol.
 Pharmacol.
 13:606-614 (1977).
-2. Sandler, M. Variations in monoamine oxidase activity in some human disease states, in Monoamine Oxidase and Its Inhibition.
-Ciba Foundation Symposium 39.
-Elsevier, Amsterdam, 327-340 (1976).
+2. Chernow, B., and J. T. O'Brian.
+Overview of catecholamines in selected endocrine systems, in Norepinephrine (M. G. Ziegler and C. R. Lake, eds.).
+Williams and Wilkins, Baltimore, 439-449 (1984).
+3. Snedecor, G. W., and W. G. Cochran.
+Statistical Methods.
+Iowa State University Press, Ames (1967).
 (7).
 Footnotes, numbered according to order of appearance in the text.
 (8) Tables.
 (9) Figures.
 (10) Legends to figures.
 (11) Name and address of person to receive galley proof.

 Tables.
 These should be numbered with arabic numerals and designed to fit the single-column width of the full-page width.
 Every table should have an explanatory title and sufficient experimental detail in a paragraph following the title to be intelligible without references to the text (unless the procedure is given in the Methods section, or under another table or figure).
-Footnotes to tables should appear beneath the tables themselves and should be designated by lower-case italic superscript letters, a, b, c, etc.
+Footnotes to tables should appear beneath the tables themselves and should be designated by lower-case italic superscript letters, $a,\ b,\ c,\ \text{etc.}$